More Lido stuff:

 The plaster work, faux balconies, wrought iron light

 fixtures, cast iron seat frames, curtain walls, hand rails, hard wood floors, french doors, and much more, are all still original.

-The only modern fixtures are the surround sound speakers carefully installed in by Irish's great grandsons, August and Brian Rivalin.
+The only modern fixtures are the surround sound speakers carefully installed by Irish's great grandsons, August and Brian Rivalin.

 Construction took place from 1928 - 1929.

 Irish & Louisa would be the principle investors

 and later primary financiers of the project.
 Together with their 10 partners they would pool their resources and spend $105000 dollars ($1.6 Million in 2019) to complete construction.